spbu-se/pldoctoolkit/doc-clone-miner/tests/documentation/Heat_Map/References/Gimp/groups.md

 8799dc2c-a1f0-47a2-b9d5-450cb1983f52
 14.91.
 Perspective Clone tool options  Normally, tool options are displayed in a window attached under the Toolbox as soon as you activate a tool.
 If they are not, you can access them from the image menu bar through Windows  →  Dockable Windows  →  Tool Options  which opens the option window of the selected tool.

+0510a8f1-a645-4476-ba42-9e01769fb319
+This option controls random behaviour of the filter.
+If the same ...
+When the  Randomize  option is checked, random ... last random seed used.